 Dundee FC are being linked with a possible move away from Dens Park, their home for the last 117 years.

-But such a move would not be a first for the club.
-In 1899, industrial expansion meant Dundee were forced to move from their ground at Carolina Port.
+However, such a move would not be a first for the club.
+Dens Park became home after development of the harbour area forced them to leave their previous ground at Carolina Port.